 A student is tardy if not in assigned classroom at the sound of the bell, leaves class without permission, or refuses to go to class.
-When a student is tardy, he/she must get a pass or process with a staff member before entering/re-entering the class.
-If the student accumulates excessive tardies, a late bus OR detention may be assigned.
+When a student is tardy, he/she must complete a "TOC" time out of class sheet with a staff member before entering/re-entering the class.
+If the student accumulates